dnamgoong/dnamgoong.github.io/_posts/2025-08-30-linear-attention-for-regression.md

-[Raventos et al.](https://arxiv.org/abs/2306.15063) uses a transformer model to study the emergence of in-context learning for regression, whereas [Lu et al.](https://arxiv.org/abs/2405.11751) uses a simple linear self-attention layer.
+[[Raventos et al. 2023](https://arxiv.org/abs/2306.15063)] uses a transformer model to study the emergence of in-context learning for regression, whereas [[Lu et al. 2023](https://arxiv.org/abs/2405.11751)] uses a simple linear self-attention layer.

-To be consistent with [my previous post](https://dnamgoong.github.io/blog/2025/ridge/) on ridge regression, we will use the same notations from [Raventos et al.](https://arxiv.org/abs/2306.15063).
+To be consistent with [my previous post](https://dnamgoong.github.io/blog/2025/ridge/) on ridge regression, we will use the same notations from [[Raventos et al. 2023](https://arxiv.org/abs/2306.15063)].